Sedation Dentistry Chicago, IL

 Can I brush my teeth before sedation?

 Yes, you can brush your teeth before dental sedation.
 You can also rinse your mouth with a bit of water.
-However, you can’t swallow the water.
+But you can’t swallow the water.
 Your stomach must be empty for sedation to take effect safely.

 How long does it take to recover from dental sedation?